 - Lacking in app features.

-The HD 4.50 look somewhat like the PXC 550 with a slightly less premium build quality.
+The Sennheiser HD 4.50 look somewhat like the PXC 550 Wireless with a slightly less premium build quality.
 They're still sturdy headphones that won't break easily, and they have a comfortable fit thanks to the well-padded ear cups.
 Unfortunately, they tend to feel a bit tight out-of-the-box, on most heads, and their included carrying case feels a bit cheap for their price range.
 On the upside, because they''re a bit tight and wireless they're stable enough for running and they fold so they won't take too much space in your bag.

 The Sennheiser HD 4.50 look like a more budget version of the PXC 550.
 They have differently shaped ear cups and have a significantly thinner headband, but they keep the same matte color scheme and polished Sennheiser design.
-Unlike the PXC 550 though the HD 4.50, ear cups feel a little Bland since there's no branding and its simple matte finish.
-They're not very fashion forward headphones, but their understated and minimal over-ear design will appeal to some.
+Unlike the PXC 550 though, the HD 4.50 earcups feel a little bland since there's no branding.
+They're not very fashion forward headphones but their understated and minimal over-ear design will appeal to some.

-The HD 4.50 are comfortable and well-padded headphones that feel a bit tight on the head.
+The Sennheiser 4.50 are comfortable and well-padded headphones that feel a bit tight on the head.
 They're decently lightweight with ear cups that fit comfortably around most ears.
 The padding on the ear cups especially is thick and soft, but the headband lacks a bit more cushion to feel as comfortable as the PXC 550.
 The cups are also a bit smaller than on the PXCs.
 Unfortunately, they clamp the head quite a bit which may loosen over time, but out-of-the-box, they get slightly uncomfortable during long listening sessions.